-Real-life drama about the search for American filmmaker and journalist Charles Horman (John Shea, Stealing Home), who disappeared without a trace during the 1973 coup in Chile.
+Real-life drama about the search for American filmmaker and journalist Charles Horman (John Shea, Stealing Home), who disappeared during the 1973 coup in Chile.

 Reaction & Thoughts: